joshuavictorchen/isp-checker/docs/_sources/index.rst.txt

 | Verizon LTE Home Internet | Yes                 | N/A*         |
 +---------------------------+---------------------+--------------+

-*\*all Verizon LTE Home Internet plans have download speeds of 25-50 Mbps*
+*\*all Verizon LTE Home Internet plans have stated download speeds of 25-50 Mbps*

 Contents
 --------